ArduPilot/ardupilot_wiki/dev/source/docs/building-ardupilot-onwindows10.rst

        sudo apt-get install git

 #.
-Make a new folder for future reference:
+Make a new folder for future reference (optional):

    .. code-block:: python